LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/pipes/README.md

 cat ./something.txt | node ./passthrough.js
 ```

-You should see the exact same output except the second command was wrapped with
+You should see the exact same output except the second command's output was
-`passthrough.js start` & `passthrough.js end`.
+wrapped with `passthrough.js start` & `passthrough.js end`.

 Now try pipping other things itto your `passthrough.js` script.
 It